tcpalmer/nina-scheduler/post-acquisition/acquisition-data.md

 # Acquisition Data

 The plugin saves metadata to the database for each exposure taken when the plugin is running the acquisition session.
-This data can be viewed on the plugin home page (NINA Options > Plugins > Target Scheduler) by expanding the View Acquired Image Information section.
+This data can be viewed on the plugin home page (NINA Options > Plugins > Target Scheduler) by expanding the Acquired Images section.
 Note that values may be empty if not applicable for your equipment.

 Select a row in the table to view details.
 Records can be filtered by date range, project, and target.